cybertraining-dsc/reu2022/preface-documents/material.md

-# Teachning material and Course Web sites
+# Teaching Material and Course Websites

-Teching material form previous teaching activities was made avilable to the students at the beginning of the program.
+Teaching material form previous teaching activities was made available to the students at the beginning of the program.
 We list here a selection of them.
-Students were required to find other resources on the internet in case additinal material was needed.
-THis sevred as excersise to be able to identify relevant information.
+Students were required to find other resources on the internet in case additional material was needed.
+This served as an exercise to be able to identify relevant information.

-Students main goal was to develop new teachng material while at the same time conducting a project making the use of distributed cyberinfrastructure for deep learning simpler.
-Over time they contributed to the teaching material.
+Students main goal was to develop new teaching material while at the same time conducting a project making the use of distributed cyberinfrastructure for deep learning simpler.
+Over time, they contributed to the teaching material.

 ## Books

-The following Teaching books were used:
+The following teaching books were used:

 * <https://cloudmesh-community.github.io/pub/vonLaszewski-python.pdf>
 * <https://cloudmesh-community.github.io/pub/vonLaszewski-python.epub>